therootcompany/greenlock-express.js/README.md

   // You MUST change these to valid domains
-  // NOTE: all domains will validated and listed on the certificate , approveDomains: [ 'example.com', 'www.example.com' ]
+  // NOTE: all domains will validated and listed on the certificate , approvedDomains: [ 'example.com', 'www.example.com' ]

   // You MUST NOT build clients that accept the ToS without asking the user , agreeTos: true